joonarafael/visualpathfinder/documentation/usage_of_ai_report.md

 - **Dijkstra's algorithm**: AI helped convert my own Dijkstra algorithm slightly so it would take an adjacency _list_ as an argument as opposed to an adjacency _matrix_.
 AI also helped by debugging the issues related to the creation of the `shortestPath` array.

-- **Priority Queue**: AI helped rewrite (and later fix) the priority queue data structure into a binary heap implementation.

 - **A\* algorithm**: AI helped troubleshoot issues with the `shortestPath` reconstruction function.
 AI also helped debug issues with an infinite A\* execution loop.

 - **JPS algorithm**: AI helped write some pseudocode for the JPS helper functions.
 This gave me a good starting point, but AI generated code was **widely inaccurate** and **only covered partial functionality**.
 Issues were mainly related to the way the map, base A\* function, and other data structures are handled by my application.
 Also no real working jump point logic was provided by the AI.